This post may contain affiliate links. Please see our disclosure for more information.

 Although Ayurvedic buttermilk is made from yogurt, the nature of the yogurt once transformed into takra is completely different.

-In the process of making buttermilk, the fat in the yogurt is removed, and water and spices are added, which adds lightness and digestive support to the drink.
+In the process of making buttermilk, water and spices are added, which adds lightness and digestive support to the drink.
 Sometimes the fat is also removed.